Kingxukai/linux/Documentation/gpu/drm-kms-helpers.rst

 Strictly speaking this is not a DRM helper library but generally usable by any driver interfacing with HDMI outputs like v4l or alsa drivers.
-But it nicely fits into the overall topic of mode setting helper libraries and hence is also included here.
+But it nicely fits into the woke overall topic of mode setting helper libraries and hence is also included here.

 .. kernel-doc:: include/linux/hdmi.h